reshinto/Basic_technologies_revision/projectManagementTools/gradle/readme.md

     - will want to separate it based on functional boundaries, modules, or components
   - a module, all can use other modules
     - each of it are modeled as a gradle project
-    - referred to as `multi-project built`
+    - referred to as `multi-project build`
 - when a project is ready to ship
   - will want to produce a library or distribution
   - common practice to publish those artifacts to a binary repository for consumption by other developers or end users